Sibo-Ding/Steam-Game-Search-Engine/README.md

 ### Intuition of Docker and deploying it on GCP
 When you write a program on your computer.
 Normally, it might not work on someone else's computer because their system could be different (different operating system, different libraries, etc.).

 Docker creates "containers", holding your program and all its dependencies (everything it needs to run like libraries, configurations, etc.) in a consistent way, no matter where it runs.
-Whether on your computer, a server, or the cloud, the program will always run the same.
+Whether on your computer, a server, or a cloud, the program will always run the same.

-We then deploy Docker on GCP to allow users to access our API publicly.
+We then deploy Docker on GCP to allow users to access our API on a public website.

 ## Instructions to reproduce
 ### Datebase setup